ericom-gideon/docs/docs/servers/how_to_create_a_template_from_your_server.md

-page_title:       How To Create A Template From Your Server
+page_title:       How to create a template from your server
 page_author:      Angelo Livanos (Coverted by Brittany Martin)
 page_description: Knowledge base article to instruct users on how they can create a template from their server
 page_keywords:    server volume clone VPS copy template